 We have consumed substantial amounts of capital since our inception.
-Our cash, cash equivalents and investment securities totaled \$240.7 million at September 30, 2015.
-While we believe that our existing cash resources will be sufficient to fund our cash requirements at least into the second half of 2016, we may require significant additional financing in the future to continue to fund our operations.
+Our cash, cash equivalents and investment securities totaled \$457.2 million at March 31, 2016.
+In January 2016, we raised net proceeds of approximately \$281.6 million in a follow-on public offering.
+While we believe that our existing cash resources will be sufficient to fund our cash requirements through at least the next twelve months, we may require significant additional financing in the future to continue to fund our operations.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors including:

-- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, planned commercialization activities for NUPLAZID, and other research and development programs; - the costs of preparing applications for regulatory approvals for NUPLAZID and other product candidates, as well as the costs required to support review of such applications;
+- the progress in, and the costs of, our ongoing and planned development activities for pimavanserin, planned commercialization activities for NUPLAZID, post-marketing commitments for NUPLAZID, and other research and development programs; - the costs of preparing applications for regulatory approvals for NUPLAZID and other product candidates, as well as the costs required to support review of such applications; - the costs of establishing, or contracting for, sales and marketing capabilities for NUPLAZID or other product candidates; - our ability to obtain regulatory approval for, and generate product sales from, NUPLAZID or other product candidates; - the costs of acquiring additional product candidates or research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones and other events or developments triggering payments under our collaboration or license agreements, or our collaborators' ability to make payments under these agreements; - · our ability to enter into new, and to maintain existing, collaboration and license agreements;

-- the costs of establishing, or contracting for, sales and marketing capabilities for NUPLAZID or other product candidates; - our ability to obtain regulatory approval for, and generate product sales from, NUPLAZID or other product candidates; - · the costs of acquiring additional product candidates or research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones and other events or developments triggering payments under our collaboration or license agreements, or our collaborators' ability to make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - the extent to which we are obligated to reimburse collaborators or collaborators are obligated to reimburse us for costs under collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of NUPLAZID or other product candidates; and - the costs associated with litigation, including the costs incurred in defending against claims made in the consolidated putative class action that was commenced following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID and the subsequent decline of the price of our common stock in March 2015.
+- the extent to which we are obligated to reimburse collaborators or collaborators are obligated to reimburse us for costs under collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of maintaining or securing manufacturing arrangements for clinical or commercial production of NUPLAZID or other product candidates; and - the costs associated with litigation, including the costs incurred in defending against any product liability claims that may be brought against us following commercial launch of NUPLAZID, and against claims made in the consolidated putative class action that was commenced following our announcement of the update to the timing of our planned NDA submission to the FDA for NUPLAZID and the subsequent decline of the price of our common stock in March 2015.